 - Improper Cleaning: Although oral hygiene can be maintained easily compared to traditional braces, failure to clean aligners properly can lead to oral health issues.

-It’s essential to follow the guidelines provided for maintaining and wearing your Invisalign aligners.
-Negligence in these aspects can not only lead to ineffective treatment but also potential oral health issues.
+Following the guidelines for maintaining and wearing your Invisalign aligners is essential.
+Negligence can lead not only to ineffective treatment but also to potential oral health problems, such as gum disease or side effects of neglecting teeth.

 The Long-term Benefits of Opting for Invisalign